 All staff and campers are required to wear masks at all times during the WEEKEND (Saturday - Sunday) portion of our camp sessions.
 Medical staff will use gowns when dealing with any and all medical issues, including medication delivery and addressing specific medical concerns.
 The ONLY time masks will not be worn will be when sleeping, eating, swimming, brushing teeth, and taking medication.

 For the remainder of the camp sessions (Monday - Wednesday) all remaining campers and staff will be fully vaccinated.
 Masks will be required when cohorts interact or when we are in a large group setting (2 or more cohorts).

 Information for Staff Members:

 Staff members, you are the ones who make camp possible.
 We are now accepting applications for counselors for our 2021 season and we have begun interviewing for positions at camp.
 We need staff for both in-person and virtual camps; so, if you cannot be there in person, you can take part virtually.
 Please note, we are hoping that, by the start of camp, the COVID 19 vaccine will be available to all childcare workers which, we believe, would allow you access.
-More details to come!
+More details on "Counselor" page.